diyscif/diyscif/scif-thesis.md

 To secure the discussions, information processing, and conferences carried out inside the SCIF it is essential to design an effective acoustic protection system.
-Sound waves have the habit of finding weakpoints in even the most well-designed systems and escaping to the outside where even the faintest emission can be captured and reconstructed with digital means.
+Sound waves tend to find weakpoints in even the most well-designed systems, escaping through them to the outside where even the faintest emission can be captured and reconstructed with digital means.
 Therefore, it is necessary to pay meticulous attention to detail, both in the design and construction phase, while building on multiple technologies to prevent capture of usable sound information from the outside.

 In most cases, passive sound attenuation, walls with strong sound isolation properties, must be combined with active sound masking, speakers that emit